concord-consortium/collaborative-learning/docs/firebase-schema.md

-# Firebase Schema
+# DB Schema

 The core design elements of the schema are:

-1. The top level keys are `test`, `dev`, `demo` and `authed` where `test` and `dev` use subkeys based on the user id to create unique environments per Firebase user.
+1. The top level keys are `test`, `dev`, `demo` and `authed` where `test` and `dev` use subkeys based on the user id to create unique environments per DB user.
 Unit tests automatically delete any data added.
 2. Under the top level keys is the `portals` key with sub-keys under `portals` for each portal domain found during authentication.
 There will be a special `localhost` domain used for portals when in dev mode.
 All data except for user data will live under a portal domain.
 4. All objects will have a version property.
 5. Any objects that can be loaded as a list should contain the minimum amount of metadata to display the information on the UI with id references to larger objects.
-6. All read-only write-once data (such as "publications") will be stored using Firebase storage.
+6. All read-only write-once data (such as "publications") will be stored using DB storage.

 ## Heirarchy